packem/packem/docs/the-plugin-system.md

 #### The `ConfigurationObject`

-The configuration object is a slightly modified version `packem.config.yml`.
+The configuration object is a slightly modified version of `packem.config.yml`.
 It includes a few extra fields.

 ```typescript
 interface ConfigurationObject {